 Allocation of research funding is central to the Society’s work of supporting historians and historical research.

-In 2022 the Society awarded £95,000 in funding to historians through open competitions and a further £30,000 in one-off programmes, generously assisted by partner organisations and donors.
+In the financial year 2024/25, the Society awarded more than £130,000 in funding to historians through open competitions, generously assisted by partner organisations and donors.
+Details of current open calls for funding applications are provided below.

 Funding is available to historians at three career stages.
 Please follow the links for further information on: